-What Sam's Organization has done so far is typical; growth keeps putting pressure on individual managers (the ones with the hats) until they are stretched so far that something has to give.
+What Sam's Organization has done so far is typical; growth keeps putting pressure on individual manager-types (Product Owners and others) until they are stretched so far that something has to give.
 This pressure forces the Organization to change, usually by splitting things up and creating some sort of structure of people and nested and inter-connected teams.